ViaQ/Relp/README.md

 `callback`
   * This is a required setting.
-  * Method you want to be executed upon successfully accepted message, it has only one :string parameter, which is message itself.
+  * Method you want to be executed upon successfully accepted message, it has only one :Hash parameter, which is message itself.

 ####Important Methods
   * `run` Start connceting clients
   *  `server_shutdown` Close connection to all clients and shutdown server